Skip to main content

 Metabolic Recalibration and Insulin Sensitivity

-Testosterone therapy has been consistently shown to improve by increasing muscle mass and reducing fat mass.
+Testosterone therapy has been consistently shown to improve body composition by increasing muscle mass and reducing fat mass.
 This shift has powerful downstream effects on insulin sensitivity.
 Muscle is the primary site of glucose disposal in the body.
 By increasing muscle mass, testosterone enhances the body’s capacity to clear glucose from the blood, thereby improving insulin sensitivity.

 This directly counteracts the central defect in type 2 diabetes.
 The long-term implication is a reduced risk of developing metabolic disease or an improvement in the management of existing metabolic conditions.
 The table below outlines the specific effects of testosterone on key metabolic markers, based on findings from multiple studies.